GSA/idmanagement.gov/_implement/scl-windows.md

   </div>
 </div>

-{% include alert-info.html heading = "Strong AltSecID Implmentations" content="If your on-premise Active Directory implmentations alreaady use what Microsoft considers to be a strong altsecid user mapping, such as X509SKI or X509IssuerSerialNumber, you will not need to take any action to continue support for network PIV authenticaiton." %}
+{% include alert-info.html heading = "Strong AltSecID Implmentations" content="If your on-premise Active Directory implmentations alreaady use what Microsoft considers to be a \"strong\" altsecid user mapping, such as X509SKI or X509IssuerSerialNumber, you will not need to take any action to continue support for network PIV authenticaiton." %}

 ## Introduction